Range Pond State Park Conditions & Activities

 Biking

-5 miles of single track mountain biking trails are located in the interior of the park, opposite the gate.
-All single track biking trails in the park are open to hiking, snowshoeing, mountain biking, and winter biking.
-The trails are accessed by using the small dirt parking on the opposite side of the road as the main gate.
-You can also park inside the gate in the parking lot and bike out to the trails.
-Please pay Iron Ranger in the dirt parking lot or pay at the booth.
+Five miles of single-track mountain biking trails are located on the east side of the park, opposite the gate.
+All the single-track biking trails are multi-use.
+Expect other visitors with dogs, on bikes, or the occasional horse & rider.
+We encourage everyone to share the trails and practice Leave No Trace principles.
+Location: The bike trails are accessed from the small dirt parking area on the opposite side of the road from the main gate.
+You can also use the parking lot inside the main gate and bike to the trails.
+Please pay the park entry fee at the Iron Ranger self-service station or at the park entry booth.

-All the single track mountain biking trails start and end at the Old Plains Road Trail.
+All the single-track mountain biking trails start and end at the Old Plains Road Trail.
+NOTE: The Brook Trail is on this side of the park but it is for hiking only.

-(0.7 mile, easy): Follows the ridge above Wothley Stream then through a pine forest before connecting back to the Old Plains Road Trail.
+(0.7 mile, easy to intermediate): This single-track trail follows the ridge above Worthley Brook before meandering through a pine forest and connecting back to the Old Plains Road Trail.
 Just a few sharp turns add a bit of challenge to this trail.

 Winter Activities Listing